gmgu/study-triton/README.md

 # study-trident
-This repository is for studying Kakao Brain's Trident, which is an efficient library that can replace some PyTorch components.
+This repository is for studying OpenAI's Triton.

 ## Contents